Semyon Remezov

-Remezov's cartography of Siberia blends traditional Russian map-making practices with those of modern science and the Enlightenment that were beginning to influence Russian culture at his time.
-For instance, Remezov's maps followed the Russian pattern of using river systems as a basis for design instead of astronomical points.
+Remezov's cartography of Siberia blends traditional Russian map-making practices with those of modern science and the Enlightenment that were beginning to influence Russian culture at this time.
+For instance, Remezov's maps followed the Russian pattern of using river systems as a basis for design, instead of astronomical points.
 This resulted in many of his maps being oriented to the south instead of the north.
 Yet he “wrote excessively in praise of the compass” and used universally accepted scales and measures in his atlases.

 Remezov's cartography also shows the spread of Christianity across Siberia.
-In his maps, newly founded cities are represented by elaborate churches, and, as Remezov boasts in his writing: the Russians brought the “light of inexpressible joy” to Siberia.
+In his maps, newly founded cities are represented by elaborate churches, and, as Remezov boasts in his writing, the Russians brought the “light of inexpressible joy” to Siberia.
 To Remezov, the Tsar's imperial conquest had a religious and missionary component as well, where land gained for Russia was likewise gained for God and his Church.

-Remezov's lively and extensive body of work make him the preeminent, if not exclusive, source for Russian cartography in the late 17th and early 18th Centuries.
+Remezov's lively and extensive body of work make him the preeminent, if not exclusive, source for Russian cartography in the late 17th and early 18th centuries.